 Buying one bag of organic apples is an excellent step in the right direction.

 So, folks, I’m sorry if I’ve made you feel like you can’t do anything right when it comes to food!
-I’m sincerely just trying to do my part to educate America about what we’re eating and how we can make changes in our own homes, around our own dinner tables.
+I’m sincerely just trying to do my part to educate America about what we’re eating and how we can make changes in our own homes, and around our own dinner tables.